 Non-Financial: J.J.
 Mowder-Tinney has no non-financial interests or relationships with MedBridge.

 J.J.
-Mowder-Tinney received her Bachelor of Science in Psychology from the University of Colorado, Boulder and her Master of Science in Physical Therapy from the University of Miami in Florida.
-She completed her doctorate in physical therapy at NOVA Southeastern University.
-She has more than 20 years of experience in a multitude of clinical settings…Read full bio
+Mowder-Tinney received her Bachelor of Science in psychology from the University of Colorado Boulder and her Master of Science in physical therapy from the University of Miami in Florida.
+She completed her doctorate in physical therapy at Nova Southeastern University.
+She has almost 25 years of experience in a multitude of clinical settings, with…

 Identify the common etiology of pain in the hemiplegic shoulder.
 Connect evaluative findings to potential pathology in the hemiplegic shoulder.
 Outline the common spasticity findings in patients with a hemiplegic shoulder.

 Discuss a comprehensive assessment of the primary impairments of the hemiplegic shoulder .
 Describe the normal alignment of the scapula.
 Describe a common outcome measure for spasticity.

 4. Standardized Outcome Measures

 Outline common standardized outcome measures that can be used with patients that have a hemiplegic shoulder.
 Compare and contrast standardized outcome measures to assess arm function based on setting, evidence, and effectiveness.